Somali Civil War (2009–present): Battle of Gashandiga

-Defeat of Al-Shabaab in Mogadishu
+Defeat of al-Shabaab in Mogadishu

 The 2010–11 battle of Mogadishu began when al-Shabaab militants launched an offensive to capture the city.
 The battle soon swung in favor of government forces, who were able to drive the militant group out by 11 October 2011.
 The complete capture of the city took place on 7 September 2012, when the Transitional Federal Government's troops and their AMISOM allies managed to secure the city.
-Around the same time witnesses reported Al-Shabaab vehicles abandoning their bases in the capital for the south-central city of Baidoa.
+Around the same time witnesses reported al-Shabaab vehicles abandoning their bases in the capital for the south-central city of Baidoa.
 The group's spokesman Sheikh Ali Mohamud Rage described the exodus as a tactical retreat, and vowed to continue the insurgency against the national government.
 Observers have suggested that the pullout may have been caused in part by internal ideological rifts in the rebel organization.
 The city was by no means safe after al-Shabaab withdrew as the militant group continued hit and run tactics in the Northern part of the city.
 Suicide bombs continued to be an occurrence lasting into 2020 (see below).

 Fighting in Puntland

-On 2 to 3 September, fighting was reported in Puntland that resulted in the deaths of up to 60 people, including 8 Puntland soldiers and 40 Al-Shabaab militants, with Insurgents being repelled.
-Al-Shabaab claimed on 7 September that they have captured 2 Kenyan troops who were on a surveillance mission near the Kenyan-Somali Border.
-Puntland forces captured 18 members of Al-Shabaab in counter-terrorism operations on 8 September.
+On 2 to 3 September, fighting was reported in Puntland that resulted in the deaths of up to 60 people, including eight Puntland soldiers and 40 al-Shabaab militants, with Insurgents being repelled. al-Shabaab claimed on 7 September that they have captured two Kenyan troops who were on a surveillance mission near the Kenyan-Somali Border.
+Puntland forces captured 18 members of al-Shabaab in counter-terrorism operations on 8 September.

 Battle of Elwaq & Kismayo offensive

-Al-Shabaab attacked the southern town of Elwaq on 10 September 2011, resulting in the deaths of 12 insurgents and soldiers.
+al-Shabaab attacked the southern town of Elwaq on 10 September 2011, resulting in the deaths of 12 insurgents and soldiers.
 The next day, Somali troops fought back, retaking the town after militants fled on captured technicals.
 The bodies of 30 militants were later found, some of them children.
-Conversely, Al-Shabaab claimed they killed around 70 government aligned troops and captured 10 technicals.
+Conversely, al-Shabaab claimed they killed around 70 government aligned troops and captured 10 technicals.

 The Burundian military lost 51 soldiers in October, causing anger among Burundians, who believe that their country is sacrificing too much.
 Many Burundians have urged other AU members to contribute troops to the Somalia mission.
 Nigeria, Djibouti, and Guinea have indicated sending troops, but all have yet to contribute.

 On 4 September 2012 the Kenyan Navy shelled Kismayo.
-This was part of an AU offensive to capture the city from al-Shabab fighters.
+This was part of an AU offensive to capture the city from al-Shabaab fighters.
 The harbour was shelled two times and the airport three times.
-According to a UN report the export of charcoal through Kismayo is a major source of income for al-Shabab.
+According to a UN report the export of charcoal through Kismayo is a major source of income for al-Shabaab.

-On 28 September 2012, the Somali National Army assisted by AMISOM troops and Ras Kamboni militia launched an assault on Kismayo, Al-Shabaab's last major stronghold.
+On 28 September 2012, the Somali National Army assisted by AMISOM troops and Ras Kamboni militia launched an assault on Kismayo, al-Shabaab's last major stronghold.
 The allied forces reportedly managed to re-capture much of the city from the insurgents.